Four Phase Career Development

 Constructing careers therefore requires you to be abe to make decisions.
 There are many ways to make decisions, but some tried and true ways to analyze our options are:

 - Skills congruence analysis

 - Informal and formal mentorship advising

-Current students and recent graduates should consider meeting with working with an adivsor in Career Education and Development.
+Current students and recent graduates should consider meeting with an advisor in Career Education and Development.

 These questions will help you to be prepared for changes and obstacles:

 - Who and what resources are available to help you?

 - What changes, challenges, or obstacles have you overcome?

 - What steps did you take?